-In addition to basic obedience commands, heel, sit, stay, and come, I like to demonstrate the power of play in my dog training classes.
-I don’t let the dogs run around the training grounds, chasing each other in mad, uncontrolled circles.
+In addition to basic obedience commands, I like to demonstrate the power of play in my dog training classes.
+But I don’t let the dogs run around and chase each other in mad circles.
 Instead, I demonstrate with my dog, Harry, how to motivate and reward your dog by playing one-on-one with it.

 In my opinion, the power of play is one of the most underrated aspects of dog training and one of the great joys of owning a dog.

 Harry and my games are a variation on a simple theme.
-There’s tug-of-war with a rope tug toy, chasing a ball and bringing it back and chasing Harry who’s run off with the tug toy or ball.
+There’s tug-of-war with a rope tug toy, chasing a ball and bringing it back, and chasing Harry when he’s run off with the tug toy or ball.

 Play creates a strong bond between you and your dog.
-It’s a great “free” reward during training and it allows you to set behaviour limits.
-For instance, teaching your dog not to bite you when wrestling!
+It’s a great “free” reward during training, and it allows you to set behaviour limits.
+For instance, teaching your dog not to bite during a tug-of-war!

-Furthermore, children should not play with a dog unless an adult has established limits for the dog and children and is supervising the play.
+Furthermore, children should not play with a dog unless an adult has established limits for the dog and children and supervises the play.

-At eight-and-a-half years old Harry is as playful now as when he was a pup.
-And the reason for this is simple: Harry is rewarded for playing because I enjoy our games and he obviously does, too.
+At eight-and-half years old, Harry is as playful now as when he was a pup, and the reason is simple: he is rewarded for playing because I enjoy our games.
+And Harry does, too.

 © 2007 Robert Fairhead